odemur/spring-boot-rest-api/README.md

 ### Create Customer

-Create a new Customer from JSON structure.
+Create new customer from JSON structure.

 * **Endpoint**